 The Materials Classlab houses equipment used in the Materials Science and Processing and Statics and Strength of Materials courses.
 In this space, students use Tinius Olsen machines to twist, stretch, and bend material samples to their breaking points, furnaces to process metal and glass, and microscopes to understand the microstructure of materials after mounting, sanding, and etching the samples using the available equipment.
 Students work together to understand how different materials act and react from the micro to the macro scale to learn how to choose materials for engineering applications.

 Chemical Operations Classlab

-The pharmaceutical emphasis of Campell’s chemical engineering program is clearly seen in the Bioprocessing Lab in the Engineering Annex.
+The pharmaceutical emphasis of Campbell’s chemical/pharmaceutical engineering concentration is clearly seen in the Bioprocessing Lab in the Engineering Annex.
 In this state-of-the-art lab students will scale-up recombinant DNA expression from the benchtop to bioreactors.

 The Manufacturing class-lab supports instruction in MECH 435 Manufacturing Engineering and MECH 480 Lean Manufacturing & Quality Engineering.
 Major equipment includes two 60,000 pound compression machines, injection molding machine, stylus profilometer, and dimensional measurement arm.

 Electrical Engineering Classlab

 Campbell’s electrical engineering concentration focuses on embedded systems, instrumentation, and control.
 In this state-of-the-art lab students design, build, and learn about electronics, embedded systems, sensors, motors, controls, communications, networks, and electromagnetic transmission.